Adaptive generalized conditional gradient method for multiobjective optimization: Normalized Descent Search Directions

-We now introduce our $\varepsilon$-normalized descent direction of the vector function $\mathcal{V}$ of the multiobjective optimization (\ref{prob}), which can also be thought of as an extended and modified version of \cite[Definition 2.3]{8}.
-We also give the search method of the descent direction.
+We now introduce our $\varepsilon$-normalized descent direction of the objective function~$\mathcal{V}$, which can also be thought of as an extended and modified version of \cite[Definition 2.3]{8}.
 This definition and its related results will be used to establish our algorithm. \begin{definition} ($\varepsilon$-normalized descent direction) Let $\varepsilon>0$.
 A non-zero vector $d\in\mathbb{R}^{n}$ is called an $\varepsilon$-normalized descent direction of $\mathcal{V}$ of the multiobjective optimization (\ref{prob}) at the point $x\in \Omega$ if the following holds: